KulkarniSharath/M2_EmbSys/Implementation/FINAL_REPORT.md

 ![Software Implementation 1](https://user-images.githubusercontent.com/98825618/157060741-eb3be3fa-b4b6-4cc1-ad8b-3b3dc0df55ff.png)

+When the code is incorrect we get a clear audio out.

 The following implementation can be improved by adding more equipment like RFID tags for input rather than the keypad, or any voice recognition module for a different approach to this current model.